barrykooij/related-posts-for-wp/readme.txt

 = 1.9.2: April x, 2016 =
 * Tweak: We're now ignoring all characters that are not letters or numbers from word cache.
 * Tweak: Various performance optimizations, props [Danny van Kooten](https://github.com/dannyvankooten).
+* Tweak: Fixed a nonce error in installer when user clicked 'Skip linking'.

 = 1.9.1: September 10, 2015 =
 * Tweak: Fixed the `Woah!
 It looks like something else tried to run the Related Posts for WordPress` error message when resuming the wizard via the installing notice.